ARTS

 Olympia Jazz Roots

 Duke Ellington’s orchestra played at the Olympia Armory in the early 1940s and came back through for a Northwest tour in 1952, captured on a Folkways album, First Annual Tour of the Pacific Northwest, Spring 1952 (Folkways 02968, 1983).
-Olympia was an occasional stop for traveling name acts during and after World War II, many working The Evergreen Ballroom.
-The Evergreen Ballroom was one of the most prestigious venues in Southwest Washington, seeing the likes of Woody Herman and Stan Kenton.
+Olympia was an occasional stop for traveling bands during and after World War II, many working the Evergreen Ballroom, one of the most prestigious venues in Southwest Washington, seeing the likes of Woody Herman and Stan Kenton.
 In the 1960s, it became more of a “chittlin’ circuit” roadhouse.
-On Sunday nights, it presented acts such as Ike and Tina Turner, James Brown, Bobby “Blue” Bland, Etta James to a consistently packed house.
+On Sunday nights, it presented acts such as Ike and Tina Turner, James Brown, Bobby “Blue” Bland, and Etta James.
 But the real history of the Olympia scene as we know it today began in 1971 with the founding of The Evergreen State College and the establishment of Red Kelly’s Tumwater Conservatory jazz club shortly thereafter.

 Red Kelly

 Tumwater Conservatory also revived the careers of two marvelous vocalists.
 Chuck Stentz’s wife, Jan, responded to Red Kelly’s bidding and jump-started her singing after time off to raise kids.
-Accompanied by Jack Perciful or Barney McClure, she astounded musicians and audiences alike.
-She succumbed to cancer in 1998, but her impact and influence is still felt on popular local singers such as Greta Matassa, who lived in Olympia early in her jazz career.
+She succumbed to cancer in 1998, but her impact and influence are still felt on popular local singers.
 The other vocalist to make a comeback at Tumwater Conservatory was Ernestine Anderson (1928 – 2016).
-After a decline in her career, she moved to England in 1965 and practically disappeared from the American view.
-Once again, with Red Kelly’s encouragement, she began singing again in Tumwater around 1975 and was soon heard by bassist Ray Brown at a music festival in Canada.
+After a decline in her career, with Red Kelly’s encouragement, she began singing again in Tumwater around 1975 and was soon heard by bassist Ray Brown (1926 – 2002) at a music festival in Canada.
 Brown took on the management of her career, signing her with Concord Records.

 Michael Moore

-Obrador’s music was eclectic, original, uplifting, and entertaining, but Moore and the band’s efforts to bolster artistic appreciation, freedom, exploration, synthesis, and tolerance, and its incalculable support of music and music education with their modest means has had an equal impact on the artistic community at large.
+Obrador’s music was eclectic, original, uplifting, and entertaining, but Moore and the band’s efforts to bolster artistic appreciation, freedom, exploration, synthesis, and tolerance, and their incalculable support of music and music education with their modest means have had an equal impact on the artistic community at large.

 In June 1998, Obrador spent an afternoon at the Escuela de Musica del Municipo de Guanabacoa, a music academy in Cuba.
 After witnessing the wonderful music made by the children in the squalid conditions of the school, the band initiated The Guanabacoa Project to raise money for the school and to send it musical instruments.
 Obrador has been equally generous at home.

 For all their longevity, Obrador got few gigs, mostly on the festival and college circuits.
 Like many eclectic artists, the group members were always on the lookout for a venue to play in as well as to encourage performance and experimentation in all the arts, and a place for education and nurturing in the arts.
-Michael Moore and photographer Carl Cook discovered a vacant downtown office building at 321 Jefferson Street near Perciful Landing on the Budd Inlet of Puget Sound.
-Envisioning a communal performing space along with office space for artists of different disciplines, the property was leased and remodeled with volunteer labor, donated materials, and several fund-raising performances.
-Among the many events held at Studio 321, as it was dubbed, was a community high school big band, under the auspices of a jazz component of the Capital Area Youth Symphony Association, later autonomously established as J.A.S.S.
+They discovered a vacant downtown office building at 321 Jefferson Street near Percival Landing.
+Envisioning a communal performing space along with office space for artists of different disciplines, the property was leased and remodeled with volunteer labor, donated materials, and several fundraising performances.
+Among the many events held at Studio 321 was a community-based high school big band, under the auspices of a jazz component of the Capital Area Youth Symphony Association, later autonomously established as J.A.S.S.
 (Jazz Alliance of the South Sound).
 It was a jazz tutoring program spearheaded by local musicians Syd Potter, Richard Lopez, and others.
-On the now somber date of September 11, 2002, guitarist John Stowell appeared at Studio 321 with Scenes, his group comprised of bassist Jeff Johnson and drummer John Bishop.
-The guest artist with the group was saxophonist Bert Wilson, another contribution to the Olympia jazz scene by Michael Moore.

 BWU (Bert Wilson University)

-Artistically and physically, Bert Wilson (1939-2013) literally played for his life.
+Artistically and physically, Bert Wilson (1939 – 2013) literally played for his life.
 Born in Evansville, Indiana, he contracted polio at the age of five.
-Doctors never expected him to survive to adulthood.
-With lung problems as much a chronic symptom of polio as the crippling effects that have confined Bert to a wheelchair, he took up clarinet and saxophone as therapy.
+Doctors never expected him to survive into adulthood.
+With lung problems, as much a chronic symptom of polio as the crippling effects that confined Bert to a wheelchair, he took up clarinet and saxophone as therapy.
 Early on, he was influenced by Charlie Parker and long-time Ellington clarinetist Barney Bigard.
 In the 1960s, he fell deeply under the spell of John Coltrane, particularly the free music of his latter years.
-Bert and Olympia trumpeter Barbara Donald had an opportunity to play with the tenor master at a club in Los Angeles.
-Bouncing from coast to coast, Bert played with the likes of Fred Hersch and Jack DeJohnette and formed a lasting musical relationship with drummers James Zitro and Bob Meyer.

-By 1979, he was stuck in Woodstock, New York eking out an existence.
-Michael Moore, who had met Bert at Berkeley, again led a fund-raising effort to get him a plane ticket and bring him to Olympia, where he remained.
+By 1979, he was stuck in Woodstock, New York, eking out an existence.
+Michael Moore, who had met Bert at Berkeley, led a fund-raising effort to get him a plane ticket and bring him to Olympia, where he remained.

 Bert was a disciplined reedman, composer, and theorist.
 Through unique fingering systems he developed, Wilson extended the range of the saxophone to encompass six octaves, techniques he passed on to the likes of Benny Golson and Saturday Night Live’s Lenny Pickett.
-His compositions, kin to those of Ornette Coleman or the “Giant Steps” variety of John Coltrane, are well-crafted and challenging works for all who attempt to play them.
 He was Olympia’s most celebrated national underground legend.
 With his uncompromising modern jazz style and sound, he rarely made formal public performances, but was known by musicians around the world, albeit those dwelling in jazz’s most inner circles.
-In that sense, Bert Wilson is reminiscent of Lennie Tristano, another jazz maverick and somewhat of a musical mystic in his day.
-(By the way, did you know that Tristano’s widow, Judy, lived in Hoquiam and had visited Bert at his home?)

 Joe Baque